weskempa-liferay/liferay-openai-demo-wizard/README.md

 # Liferay OpenAI Demo Wizard Project

-Using this application you can quickly configure content for demo purposes.
+Using this application you can quickly configure content for Liferay demo purposes.
 It uses Open AI's API and Node.js

-You can use this as a starting point to build purpose-built generative API functionality.
+Contributions are welcome!
+We can use this as a starting point to build purpose-built generative API functionality using Liferay's headless APIs.

 Technologies used: